Archive-42/march2022-archive/_PAGES/pages/docs/articles/event-loop.md

 title: The Node.js Event Loop
 sections: []
 seo:
-    title: ''
+  title: ""
-    description: 'The Event Loop is one of the most important aspects to understand about Node.js'
+  description: "The Event Loop is one of the most important aspects to understand about Node.js"
   robots: []
   extra: []
   type: stackbit_page_meta
 template: docs
 ---